eikek/publet/doc/src/main/resources/org/eknet/publet/doc/resources/_security.md

 The `digest` property specifies the so called `HA1` value for authenticating using the [Digest](http://en.wikipedia.org/wiki/Digest_access_authentication) method.
-This is only used for authenticating WebDAV requests and is therefore optional (if it is not present authentication does not work for WebDAV requests).
+Currently, this is only used for authenticating WebDAV requests and is therefore optional (if it is not present authentication does not work for WebDAV requests).
 Please refer to the WebDAV documentation for more information.